seniorjoinu/ic-stable-memory/README.md

 * [Performance counter canister](./examples/performance_counter)
 * [Stable certified assets canister](https://github.com/seniorjoinu/ic-stable-certified-assets)

+## Versioning
+`ic-stable-memory` follows semantic versioning guidelines and takes them one step further.
+You're safe to update this dependency when minor or patch version changes.
+But if the major version changes, it means that your canister won't be able to work with the new version and you shouldn't update.
+Such an event won't happen often and, in fact, this library has a lot of room to improve without breaking changes, but this may happen.

 ## Contribution
 This is an emerging software, so any help is greatly appreciated.
 Feel free to propose PR's, architecture tips, bug reports or any other feedback via Github issues.